 1. Kreg KMS7200 Bandsaw Fence

-As the number one pick on the list, our experts were very pleased with the Kreg KMS7200 bandsaw fence.
+As the number one pick on the list, I was very pleased with the Kreg KMS7200 bandsaw fence.
 The fence makes sure all your cuts are precise each time by incorporating a lens cursor guide.
 The thin red line you get with the cursor is easy to read and magnified so there is no need to squint.

 The band saw fence fits most 14-inch bandsaw models and eliminates the blade drift angle with easy adjustments.
 The integration of the fence is tool-less, allowing workers to attach and remove it quickly.
 You can also adjust the KMS7200 to a lower position so it’s closer to your workpiece for more control.